Wenish/demoMapCreator/README.md

+# Gird Map Editor

 [![Deploy to Firebase Hosting on merge](https://github.com/Wenish/demoMapCreator/actions/workflows/firebase-hosting-merge.yml/badge.svg)](https://github.com/Wenish/demoMapCreator/actions/workflows/firebase-hosting-merge.yml)

-# Vue 3 + Typescript + Vite

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This is a 2D Grid Editor.
+It should be easy to use and exports the data in .json format.

+# Development

 ## Recommended IDE Setup